STMicroelectronics/device-stm-common/README.md

 * `./scripts/layout/format-device.sh`: script used to format SD card based on android_layout.config
 * `./scripts/layout/provision-device.sh`: script used to provision the device based on android_layout.config
 * `./scripts/layout/clear-device.sh`: script used to clear eMMC partitions (with DFU connection)
+* `./scripts/layout/create-disk.sh`: script used to generate an micro SD card disk image
 * `./scripts/layout/flash-device.sh`: script to provision the device (with both DFU and FASTBOOT connections)
 * `./scripts/layout/build_tsv.py`: Python script to generate STM32CubeProgrammer layout files based on android_layout.config
 * `./scripts/prebuilt/update_prebuilt.sh`: script to update prebuilt images for kernel, bootloader and tee